-- It parent[v] is the root we charge the cost to the - find-account. - > If the group-number of rank(v) is the same as that of - charge the cost to the node-account of v. - Otherwise we charge the cost to the find-account.
+- If parent[v] is the root we charge the cost to there - find-account. - If the group-number of rank(v) is the same as that o - charge the cost to the node-account of it. - Otherwise we charge the cost to the find-account.